Indwelling Catheter

 Care instructions

-An indwelling catheter is a flexible tube that’s put into your bladder to drain urine.
+An indwelling catheter is a flexible tube that’s put into your bladder to drain urine (pee).
 It’s held in place by a small, water-filled balloon inside your bladder.
-The catheter (often called a Foley) is connected to a tube that leads to a drainage bag.
+The catheter (often called a Foley) is connected to drainage bag tubing.
 Urine from the catheter drains through the tube into the drainage bag.

 What types of drainage bags are there?